-PopTech and the Rockefeller Foundation have teamed up to produce a new joint Fellows program, focused on bringing together small, interdisciplinary groups of four to six hand-selected artists, scientists, designers, technologists and social innovators for a two-week immersion residency at the Rockefeller Foundation’s renowned Bellagio Center on the shores of Lake Como, Italy.
+PopTech and the Rockefeller Foundation are partners on a joint Fellows program that brings together small, interdisciplinary groups of five to six hand-selected designers, economists, technologists, artists and social innovators for a two-week immersion at the Rockefeller Foundation’s renowned Bellagio Center on the shores of Lake Como, Italy.

-Fellows will receive travel, lodging and facilitated support on-site as they work together to imagine new approaches to complex challenges.
-A short documentary will be made about their work and process.
-The residency will take place August 19-30, 2013, and will be followed by a joint presentation at the PopTech conference in Camden, Maine, from October 24-26, 2013.
+Fellows receive travel, lodging and facilitated support on-site as they work together to imagine new approaches to complex challenges.
+A short documentary is produced to highlight their work and process.

 This effort will be creative, interdisciplinary and collaborative – providing an environment where emerging tools, approaches and solutions are viewed as an art as much as a science.